pantheon-systems/documentation/source/content/guides/local-development/04-jenkins.md

 ### Local Project Instantiation

-1. Open your local terminal and use Composer to make a new local project based on the example, which contains Drupal 8, Behat, and other configuration settings:
+1. Open your local terminal and use Composer to make a new local project based on the example, which contains Drupal, Behat, and other configuration settings:

   <Alert title="Note" type="info">